joerg65/rf24_window/readme.md

 It goes to sleep after sending.
 The current consumption is about 17uA average.
 A lithium cell CR2450 (650mAh), should stay about 4 years.

-The basic of the mirf library I found here: (https://github.com/MattKunze/avr-playground/tree/master/mirf).
+The basic of the mirf library I found here: https://github.com/MattKunze/avr-playground/tree/master/mirf And the AESLib I found here: https://github.com/DavyLandman/AESLib

 To make it with Eclipse, it must be added the 'AVR Eclipse Plugin' to Eclipse.
 To import the source code to Eclipse I found the easiest way as this: